eh-munna/MovieNest/README.md

 ### **_What has been covered_**

-- Explain What a reducer function is & how to refactor useState to useReducer
-- Differences between useState and useReducer hook
+- How to combine a reducer with context
+- How to avoid passing state and dispatch through props
+- How to keep context and state logic in a separate file

 ### **Resources:**